 Factors that need to be considered in the success of implants include:

 - Bone (your jaw)

 An implant is designed to fit within the ridge of thickened bone (known as the alveolar bone) that contains the sockets that hold your teeth in place.

 There needs to be enough depth within that bone for the implant to be screwed into, without it damaging nerves or affecting your health in any other way.

-Your general health and suitability is considered as part of an implant process.
+Your general health and suitability are considered as part of an implant process.

 This is not a question of whether or not the dentist likes you, but there are medical conditions which you might have that can affect whether or not you are suitable.

-An implant is also not recommended in people who have had radiotherapy to the jaw, a recent heart attack, who take bisphosphonates, or have immunosuppresion (poor wound healing) for any other reason.
+An implant is also not recommended in people who have had radiotherapy to the jaw, a recent heart attack, who take bisphosphonates or have immunosuppression (poor wound healing).